Tomato plants become naturally bendy when they grow taller due to their soft stems and growth habit.

 You can use Florida wave trellising, vertical string trellis, or other cheapest wire trellising methods for commercial purposes.
 On the contrary, pick the tomato ladder, tower, or tripod techniques for the home garden where you have space limitations.

 # Disadvantages of supporting tomatoes:

-- Invites some tomato problems such as fruit cracking, sunscald or blossom end rot of tomatoes.
+- Invites some tomato problems such as fruit cracking, sunscald, or blossom end rot of tomatoes.

 - Need mulch to hold the soil moisture near the tomato plants.

-The main purpose of supporting tomatoes is to keep the plants off the ground and help the plants producing more healthy fruits.
+The main purpose of supporting tomatoes is to keep the plants off the ground and help the plants produce more healthy fruits.
 You can make the best output of your tomato plants if you provide the right plant support at the right time.